michael-hll/command-tube/README.md

             command arguments. eg:
                 - PATH: {TUBE_HOME}
                 - COMMAND: ls {cmd_parameters}
-            In SET_VARIABLE command or in --if and --while conditions, you can omit the curly brackets:
+            In SET_VARIABLE command or in --if <condtiion> and --while <condition>, you can omit the curly brackets:
                 - SET: x = 1
                 - SET: y = x + 1
+                - PRINT: testing condition --if x == 1
+                - RUN: SubTube --while x < 10

         ** Note: If variable was updated from terminal console inputs, then it will become readonly.